Janice Yip '15

 Hometown: San Jose, CA

 Applicants to the CCESP have the opportunity to hold a leadership role within the team.
 These positions require extra time commitment and responsibility than that of the other participants on the CCESP.
 It is not required to have participated in the CCESP to apply to these positions—in fact, students new to the CCESP are very much encouraged to apply!

-To apply for any of the Officer positions, including the Student Director, please complete the Officer and Participant Application for CCESP 2013.
-Below please find the officer descriptions for each position.
+To apply for any of the Officer positions, including the Student Director, please complete the Officer and Participant Application for CCESP 2014 (available mid-February, 2014).
+Below please find the officer descriptions for each position, and download here.
 In your application, you may designate up to three ranked preferences for officer positions.
 Please write the full name of the position in your application so it is clear for which positions you are applying.
 Officer position descriptions can be found below.

 Students who are new to the CCESP:

 If you are new to the program, apply to an officer position and are not accepted for a position, your application will be added into the general pool of applicants.
 You will then be considered for a participant position on the CCESP.
 In the participant pool, all students will be judged on the merits of their general application, regardless of whether they applied for an officer position.